RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK5005-O/Quickstart/README.md

 #### Block Diagram

-The block diagram is shown in **Figure 1** that shows the internal architecture and external interfaces of the RAK5005-O board.
+The block diagram, shown in **Figure 1**, shows the internal architecture and external interfaces of the RAK5005-O board.

 <rk-img